 He explained that what goes in the mind has multiplied impacts on your physical and emotional being.
 Thus, mind training that integrates consciousness can help you regain peace and tranquillity.
 The wheel of awareness meditation detailed by Daniel in his book Aware is a kick-start into a mindful life.

-A Dig into The Components of the Wheel
+Components of the Wheel of Awareness

 As explained the wheel of awareness is a visual metaphor of a bicycle wheel.
 In the center of the wheel is the hub of awareness where all the experiences begin and end.
 It is the place of utmost calm and serenity where you become aware of things.
 The source of attention who is also the experiencer of all the activities that is YOU is at the center of this wheel.
 It is also denoted as the ever-present ‘I am’ without which the whole concept will render useless.